TurkeyMcMac/gpsm/README.md

 ### Shell interface

 Following is a method to communicate with the AVR using the Unix shell.
-I haven't gotten this working on Mac; the Arduino I'm using doesn't seem to pick up all the bytes.
-I don't know the reason.

 ```
 set_pin() { printf \\$(printf %o $(($1+$2*128))); }
 mkfifo usb
-tail -f usb > /dev/ttyUSB0  # Or whatever the USB device is
+tail -f usb > /dev/ttyUSB0  # For Linux; use /dev/cu.usbserial-... on Mac
 set_pin >usb 3 1  # Turns on pin 3
 set_pin >usb 3 0  # Turns off pin 3
 ```